-All Moose Legionnaires feel an increased level of pride in membership.
-Opportunities to serve as leaders in the Moose fraternity and to provide additional support for the Order’s philanthropic causes in relation to Mooseheart and Moosehaven are recognized through additional fraternal involvement in this degree.
+Each Moose Legionnaires feels an increased level of pride in membership with opportunities to serve as leaders in the Moose fraternity.
+It’s also an opportunity to provide additional support for our Order’s philanthropic causes through additional fraternal involvement to Mooseheart and Moosehaven .

 Each Moose Lodge is required, as per the General Laws of the Order, to organize a Moose Legion Committee.
-These groups hold various functions for the social enjoyment of their local members.
-And, by doing so, not only do the members enjoy their membership even more, but additional support is generated for the local Moose Lodge and the Fraternity in general.
+This group hosts its meetings and various functions for the social enjoyment of their local members.
+And, by doing so, not only do our Moose members enjoy their membership even more, but additional support is generated for the local Moose Lodge, and the Fraternity in general.

-Additionally, an area of lodge’s band together and unify efforts to form Moose Legion jurisdictions (such as a District within a Moose Association).
+Additionally, an area of Moose Lodge’s band together and unify efforts when forming a Moose Legion jurisdiction (such as a District within a Moose Association).
 These jurisdictions then host additional functions for Moose Legionnaires and their families as directed by the Boards of Directors and approved by the membership.
-We raise significant funds for support of Mooseheart and Moosehaven as well as general support of the State and Provincial Moose Associations and indeed the Fraternity itself.
+We raise significant funds in support of Mooseheart and Moosehaven as well as general support of the State and Provincial Moose Associations and indeed the Fraternity itself.

 The official regalia of a Moose Legionnaire is the maroon blazer featuring the official Moose Legion logo, with coordinating necktie, white shirt, black trousers and accessories.
 This official regalia may be worn at any function of the Order to show your pride in membership.

-Membership is generally comprised of those who take an active role in building membership, serve on committees and volunteer their time and talents in service to Moose programs.
-Those who serve as Chairmen of various committees and as officers in the lodge, Moose Legion, district and associations are most often recognized and recommended for advancement.
+Membership is generally comprised of those who take an active role in building membership, serve on committees and volunteer their time and talents in service to the various Moose programs.
+Those who serve as chairmen of various committees and as officers in the Moose Lodge, Moose Legion, district and Moose Associations are most often recognized and recommended for this advancement.

 November is Fellowship Honor month across the fraternity.
 The members of this degree are recognized for their services over the years through activities and programs.
-They also meet to discuss the possibility of recommending other Moose Legion members to be considered for the Fellowship Degree.
+They also meet to discuss the possibility of recommending other Moose Legion members to be considered for the honor of this Fellowship Degree.

-Recommendations are confidential until such time as the recommended Moose Legionnaire is selected and called by the Pilgrim Council to be conferred with the Degree of Honor.
-The opportunity to serve on the Lodge Fellowship Committee is one of the privileges of being a Fellow.
-This select group may meet as often as they like to socialize, raise funds for special projects or conduct other business beneficial to the Degree or to the Lodge.
+Recommendations are confidential until such time as the recommended Moose Legionnaire is selected and called by the Pilgrim Council to be conferred with this Degree of Honor.
+The opportunity to serve on the Moose Lodge Fellowship Committee is one of the privileges of being a Fellow.
+This select group may meet as often as they like to socialize, raise funds for special projects or conduct other business beneficial to this Degree or to the Moose Lodge.

 A Fellow is someone who has been a leader and is now often an all-important mentor to newer members helping to guide them along a fraternal leadership path towards enhancing our existing programs.
 They continue to serve in various ways to keep their fraternal units strong, often through positive efforts in membership recruitment and retention.